benmckibben/discord-phone-proxy/README.md

 System using [Starlette](https://www.starlette.io/) and [discord.py](https://discordpy.readthedocs.io/en/stable/) to proxy [Twilio](https://www.twilio.com/) phone calls into [Discord](https://discord.com/) voice channels.

 ## Proof-of-concept / incompleteness disclaimer
-This project is unfinished, and will remain so indefinitely as my goal was to see how far I could push the concept of linking phone calls and Discord voice channels.
+This project is unfinished, and will remain so indefinitely as my goal was to see how far I could push linking phone calls and Discord voice channels.
 As such, a full-featured proxy is absent from this repo, and I only claim the following functionality:

 *This system allows a user to call a Twilio phone number and have their voice (low quality and very distorted) transmitted to a Discord voice channel.*

 This system currently is NOT:
 * Production-ready.
 At all.
 * Able to relay the output of the Discord voice channel back to the phone call.
 As far as I can tell, discord.py and Discord don't supply APIs for receiving voice data from a voice channel connection.
-* Able to support multiple users / voice channels, mainly due to the shared buffer mechanism in the Starlette app.
+* Able to support multiple users / channels, mainly due to the shared buffer mechanism in the Starlette app.
 * Efficient.
-There is noticeably delay between speaking into the phone and hearing that audio in the call.
+There is noticeable delay between speaking into the phone and hearing that audio in the call.

 That said, I had fun with this experiment. :)